strawberry-py/strawberry-userdocs/en/module-installation.md

 Perform `git pull`.

-If repository's `requirements.txt` (Python's way of describing required runtime libraries) gets updated, `pip` will be run to attempt package updates.
+If repository's `requirements.txt` was updated, `pip` will be run to attempt package updates.

 ### `repository checkout <repository name> <branch>`